There are five main types of fatigue on top of the “I’m not getting enough sleep” kind.

 Other Common Symptoms

-In addition to the eight primary defining symptoms of CFS, a number of other symptoms have been reported by some CFS patients.
+In addition to the eight primary defining symptoms of chronic fatigue syndrome, a number of other symptoms have been reported by some patients.
 The frequency of occurrence of these symptoms varies among patients.

 These symptoms include: